Follow us on twitter

 The Corpus of Baroque Ceiling Painting in Germany (CbDD) is a research project within the academies’ programme of the Union of the German Academies of Sciences and the Humanities (Union der Deutschen Akademien der Wissenschaften).
 It is supervised by the Bavarian Academy of Sciences and Humanities (Bayerische Akademie der Wissenschaften) in Munich.
 It makes a significant contribution to the documentation, safeguarding and visualisation of our cultural heritage.

-Two research-teams at the Institut für Kunstgeschichte of the Ludwig-Maximilians-Universität in Munich and the Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg of the Philipps-Universität in Marburg cooperate closely, granting in-depth research and a high quality of photographic reproduction of the objects.
+Two research-teams directed by Prof. Dr. Stephan Hoppe cooperate at the Institut für Kunstgeschichte of the Ludwig-Maximilians-Universität in Munich and the Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg of the Philipps-Universität in Marburg, granting in-depth research and a high quality of photographic reproduction of the objects.
 The project was approved in October 2014 and started April 1, 2015.
 The duration of the research project is 25 years.
 Project presentation 2016